turbobabr/Annotation-Kit/README.md

 Annotation Kit is a collection of useful tools and plugins for [Sketch App](http://bohemiancoding.com/sketch/) that help with adding annotations to your designs.
 Currently this package contains just a few tools, but pretty soon it will grow to a full fledged solution.

-I will be posting daily updates in my twitter.
+I will be posting updates in my twitter.
 Follow me [@turbobabr](https://twitter.com/turbobabr) to stay tuned.

 ## Installation